CrumpLab/statisticsLab/README.md

 1. We wrote the book in Rmarkdown, using the bookdown package.
 All of the source code for compiling the book is in this repo.

-3. We wrote a companion lab manual with weekly exercises, covering how to do things using R, Excel, SPSS, and JAMOVE.
+3. We wrote a companion lab manual with weekly exercises, covering how to do things using R, Excel, SPSS, and JAMOVI.
 Major focus is to get R into the undergrad curriculum @ BC.
 The github repo for the lab manual is here: [https://github.com/CrumpLab/statisticsLab](https://github.com/CrumpLab/statisticsLab)